kavinyao/hackab.it/_posts/2012-06-08-on-learning-english.md

-# On Learning English
+---
+layout: post
+title: "On Learning English"

-- pubdate: 2012-06-08
+date: 2012-06-08
-- tags: english, learning, experience
+tags: english, learning, experience
-- description: This article is a summary of my language learning model from exprience.
-Based on the model, an effective method of English learning is introduced.
+description: "This article is a summary of my language learning model from exprience.
+Based on the model, an effective method of English learning is introduced."
 ---

 ***Warning**: This post contains mostly personal opinions,  biases and unfounded speculations.*